-In the Flussio area east of Bosa there still exists a pocket of traditional basket makers who use the stems of the asphodel plant for their baskets.
+Basket making, like many traditional arts and crafts, is still practiced in Sardinia.
+In the Flussio area east of Bosa the curious traveler will find a pocket of traditional basket makers who use the stems of the asphodel plant for their baskets.

 The baskets made in Flussio aren't (only) for tourists.
 On the day we visited, the sidewalk in front of the garage workshop with crowded with baskets drying in the sun, destined to become gifts for the attendies at an impending wedding.